dgaydukov/cert-aws/files/sa.md

 * warm standby - constantly running scaled in version of your main infra
 * multi site

+HA vs DR
+* HA - run some ec2 in another AZ and use elb to forward request to this AZ.
+In case one AZ fail you can still use your service.
+Yet this won't protect against whole region failure
+* DR - run some critical stuff in another region and use route53 failover to this region.
+But major part is restored once you start DR. When we talk about DR we usually assume entire region goes down.

 HA vs FT
 * HA (High availability) - system can recover with short downtime
 * FT (fault tolerance) - system continue provide services even in case of failures.
 You build FT by introducing redundancy.